 - How to transfer a balance to a U.S. Bank credit card.

 - How to transfer a balance to a Wells Fargo credit card.

 As you can see, each issuer handles balance transfers a bit differently, and much of the process is out of your control.
 While you can’t exactly determine how long it will take for your balance transfer to go through, there are a few steps you can take to ensure the process goes as smoothly as possible.

 Keep the following balance transfer tips in mind:

 - Balance transfers to new card accounts take longer.
 If you’re transferring your balance to a new card account, you should expect it to take a bit longer than if you’re transferring to an existing account.
-Discover, for example, says that transfers to existing accounts are typically processed within 7 days, while transfers to new accounts can take up to 14 days.
+Discover, for example, says that transfers to existing accounts are typically processed within four days, while transfers to new accounts can take up to 14 days.

 - Applying online saves time.
 As you might expect, submitting your balance transfer application online instead of sending a physical application through the mail should shave at least a few days off your wait time.
 Additionally, many issuers offer online tools that will help you track the status of your balance transfer.

 - Apply for a balance transfer when you apply for a new card.
 Many issuers will let you request a balance transfer at the same time that you apply for a new credit card.
 If you have a large balance to transfer, however, and want to see how high a credit limit you’re offered before you start the transfer process, you may choose to wait until you’re approved for the card.
 In that case, just be sure to initiate the transfer as soon as you get the information you need.

 - Waiting too long can cost you.
 Most cards that offer a 0% introductory APR on balance transfers or a 0% balance transfer fee require you to complete your transfer within a set period of time to take advantage of the promotional rate.
 If you don’t complete the transfer in time, you could end up paying a ton in added balance transfer fees or miss out on months of zero-interest payments.